Dani Sinha: Broadcasting career

 Sinha worked as a producer at BBC Radio Berkshire before actually presenting herself.
 In 2006 Sinha began presenting on BBC South Today. and has covered several major stories for both South Today and BBC News.

 Sinha briefly joined BBC London in 2008 as a BBC London News presenter, before returning to South Today as a regular presenter, as well as doing occasional presenting for BBC London News, the BBC News Channel and BBC World News.
 In 2015 she moved to ITN to work as a presenter and reporter for 5 News.

 Personal life

-Sinha was born in Liverpool, North West England to Indian/Irish parents.
+Sinha was born in Liverpool, North West England to an Indian father and an Irish mother.
 She has spent most of her adult life in the South of England.
-She plays piano, and enjoys skiing, yoghurt making and yoga.
-Her Father was a GP and her mother was a teacher for the deaf.

-Dani has worked as a patron for the Hampshire-based Open Sight charity for those with blindness and impaired sight.
-She volunteers regularly helping sick people at Lourdes in France.
+Her father was a GP and her mother was a teacher for the deaf.
+Sinha has worked as a patron for the Hampshire-based Open Sight charity for those with blindness and impaired sight.